 We will get through this and shall become proudly again the most liveable city in the world.

-If you like the intent of these questions and exploration, join us at the next Moving Conversations, Tuesday 1 September 2020.
-The theme is Anxiety and you can reserve your spot here.
+Moving Conversations events will return in 2021..
 We believe these conversations provide a much-needed home for community members to explore and tackle difficult and complex issues in a safe, facilitated environment.
+Keep an eye out on our Facebook page for event details.
 We'd love to see you there.